 Valid for versions 82 through the latest version

-To change an account’s password, perform the following steps:
+To rename a database, perform the following steps: